Student response systems

 Top Hat Monocle

-Top Hat is a mobile only solution.
-Be aware that wireless connectivity can fluctuate depending on device and usage load.
+Getting started: Top Hat is a mobile-only solution.
+Be aware that wireless connectivity in classrooms can fluctuate depending on device and usage load.
 It is highly recommended that you ensure that your teaching environment is equipped with adequate wireless connections.
-Please email Kar-On Lee (email@example.com) with your classroom location and registration capacity to verify.
+Please contact Kar-On Lee (email@example.com) with your classroom location and registration capacity to verify.